-Only the HT/HOS of a school can exclude a pupil and this must be on disciplinary grounds.
-A pupil may be excluded for one or more fixed-term periods (up to a maximum of 45 school days in a single academic year), or permanently in exceptional cases (where further evidence is required) a fixed period exclusion may be extended or converted to a permanent exclusion.

-This guidance is based on the statutory guidance from the Department for Education:
+11.1 Only the HT/HOS of a school can exclude a pupil and this must be on disciplinary grounds.
+A pupil may be suspended for one or more fixed-term periods (up to a maximum of 45 school days in a single academic year), or permanently excluded in exceptional cases (where further evidence is required) a fixed period suspension may be extended or converted to a permanent exclusion.
+8 This guidance is based on the statutory guidance from the Department for Education: